blvtu97/music-player-implements-state-pattern/README.md

 # music-player-implements-state-pattern
-Music player is a Python project implements state pattern and MVP model.
+Music player is a simple Python project implements state pattern and MVP model.

 # Running